SirGoodenough/Availability-Template/README.md

 Install this in HACS or download the `availability_template.jinja` from this repository and place the files into your `config\custom_templates` directory.
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=SirGoodenough&repository=Availability-Template&category=template)

+If you cannot see templates in your HACS listing, you *may* need to enable 'experimental features' mode.
+To do this find the HACS section of the Home Assistant Integration page.
+Click on the '>' arrow to bring you to the custom integration page.
+Then click on configure, and select 'enable experimental features' check box. click submit, then float out an restart the HA server to make sure it takes.
+When you come back HACS will look slightly different, but the Templates section is now visible and you will be able to select it.
+At some point in time HACS will update and the new interface and options will be the only available interface.

 # Availability Test

 ## `avail([entity1, ...])`